aimms/documentation/webui/page-manager.rst

 When running on PRO, only the add/rename/delete options are offered to the end-user (i.e. the visibility-toggling and the wizard-creation options are left out).

+Details on creating and managing various pages can be accessed using the following scheme:

 .. toctree::

    webui-pages